PaulKinlan/paul.kinlan.me/content/2019-02-14-file-share-target.markdown

 silo](/unintended-silos/) and into other web sites and apps; they also need to be able to receive the data from other native apps and sites.

-The File Share Target API is a game-changer of an API.
-It extends the [Web Share Target API](https://github.com/WICG/web-share-target/blob/master/docs/explainer.md) that lets apps and sites share simple links and text to web sites by integrating them into the systems sharing functionality.
+The File Share Target API is a game-changer of an API that is now in Chrome Canary.
+The API extends the [Web Share Target API](https://github.com/WICG/web-share-target/blob/master/docs/explainer.md) that lets apps and sites share simple links and text to web sites by integrating them into the systems sharing functionality.